rehmanalira/rehmanalira/README.md

 - 👀 I’m interested in Programming and Machine Learning .
 - 🌱 I’m currently learning Machine Learning .
 - 💞️ I’m looking to collaborate on Machine Learning .
--     I'm also Web Developer at Al-Nahar Solutions .
+-     I'm  Web Developer at Al-Nahar Solutions .
 - 📫 How to reach me using facebook www.facebook.com/rehmanalira or using gmail onlyra209@gmail.com

 <!---